Site School Partnership Program

 Forest Site School weaves together the immersive inquiry approach core to Inquiring Minds Site Schools with the child-led experiences central to forest and nature learning.

-2025 Application Criteria
+2026 Application Criteria

-Edmonton Forest School Society (EFSS) will select two teachers and their classes to participate.
+EFSS will select 5 teachers and their classes to participate.
 Forest Site School will follow a seasonal rhythm instead of the conventional Inquiring Minds model of five consecutive days.
-Seasonal teacher workshops held at Gold Bar and/or Kinsmen Parks and without school students will begin in Spring 2025, and continue once per season in Fall 2025, Winter 2026, Spring 2026 (4 total).
-Site school sessions with the teacher and students will take place in Fall 2025, Winter 2026, and Spring 2026; each session will be one- two full days.
+Seasonal teacher workshops held online or at Gold Bar and/or Kinsmen Parks and without school students will begin in Spring 2026, and continue once per season in Fall 2026, Winter 2027, Spring 2027 (4 total).
+Site school sessions with the teacher and students will take place in Fall 2026, Winter 2027, and Spring 2027; each session will be one- two full days.
 Site school sessions will be held at outdoor locations within walking distance of participating schools.
 Participating teachers and classes commit to learning outside regularly in between EFSS visits.

 Applicants are required to submit a proposal (maximum 2 pages).
 Please include the following information: